withanage/UBHD-Lens/README.md

 # Execution  as a Server application

- * Use any local HTTP Server or the python's in built server.
+ * Use any local HTTP Server or the python's in built server and navigate to the UBHD-Lens/dist folder
  ```
   python -m SimpleHTTPServer
  ```